davestewart/davestewart-content/content/blog/programming/nuxt-auto-import/index.md

 })
 ```

-The next section digs into the why's and the wherefores of these options.
+The next section digs into the why's and the wherefores of these choices.

 ## Project size considerations